*Please note: The ACLU of Arizona offices remain closed due to the COVID-19 health crisis.*

 Extern / Internship Opportunities

 Legal Externship/Internship: If you are a law student interested in a legal externship/internship, please submit a cover letter that illustrates your commitment to civil liberties and civil rights, a current resume, a writing sample (no more than 10 pages) and contact information for three references to Gloria Torres at email@example.com.
-(Now accepting applications for Fall 2019)
+Learn more about this internship.
+(Now accepting applications for Fall 2021).